Climate and Average Weather Year Round in Torit South Sudan

 Torit experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 8.4 months, from March 24 to December 4, during which time the comfort level is muggy, oppressive, or miserable at least 22% of the time.
-The muggiest day of the year is August 13, with muggy conditions 81% of the time.
+The month with the most muggy days in Torit is August, with 24.5 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Torit experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.6 months, from November 6 to April 25, with average wind speeds of more than 5.7 miles per hour.
 The windiest month of the year in Torit is March, with an average hourly wind speed of 7.6 miles per hour.

 The calmer time of year lasts for 6.4 months, from April 25 to November 6.
 The calmest month of the year in Torit is July, with an average hourly wind speed of 3.6 miles per hour.